 Cold Weather Mortar and Grout Mixing Solution

-Mason contractors are very aware of the added expense and the never-ending battle of working in cold temperatures while constructing masonry projects.
-Throughout the history of masonry construction, one of the single-largest costs and inefficiencies of working in the winter or any cold weather condition is generating a steady supply of warm water for mixing mortar and grout.
-The reality is that heating sand and water by way of propane gas and culvert pipe or direct flame on a barrel is a waste of money and time, not to mention that it introduces safety concerns.
-Considering all of the recent innovations impacting masonry products, practices and equipment, the need for a system that eliminates this jobsite challenge exists, especially a solution that increases the efficiency and productivity of a masonry crew.
+Mason contractors are very aware of the added expense and the never ending battle of working in cold temperatures while constructing masonry projects.
+Throughout the history of masonry construction, one of the single largest costs and inefficiencies of working in the winter or any cold weather condition is generating a steady supply of warm water for mixing mortar and grout.
+The reality is that heating sand and water by way of propane gas and culvert pipe or direct flame on a barrel is a waste of money and time, not to mention it introduces safety concerns.
+Considering all of the recent innovations impacting masonry products, practices and equipment, there is definitely a need for a system that eliminates this job site challenge, especially a solution that increases the efficiency and productivity of a mason crew.

-With an output rate of up to 40 gallons every five minutes, the Extreme Water Hopper can provide all the hot water needed from a small to a very large project.
+With an output rate of up to 40 gallons every five minutes, the Extreme Water Hopper can provide all the hot water needed from a small project to a very large project.
 Mason contractors revel at its ability to instantly charge a 20 cubic foot mixer with enough heated water for a full batch.
-Furthermore, while one batch of mortar or grout is mixing, warm water is automatically replenishing the Water Hopper’s metered tank, providing continuous material batch cycle times that can be set between three to six minutes.
+Furthermore, while one batch of mortar or grout is mixing, warm water is automatically replenishing the Water Hopper’s metered tank providing continuous material batch cycle times that can be set between three to six minutes.
 When utilizing the Water Hopper, batches of mortar and grout will always be the temperature desired by the contractor.
-With that said, jobsite inspectors can relax, knowing the temperature of the product going into the wall is always within tolerance for optimal performance.
+That said, job site inspectors can relax knowing the temperature of the product going into the wall is always within tolerance for optimal performance.

-As a problem solver with an extensive background in masonry equipment, the originator of the Water Hopper, Mike Capps of 4U Manufacturing, engineered the system while focusing on contractor benefits.
-To find the best solution Capps spent over three years in research and development, talking with numerous mason contractors, and visiting jobsites to witness the different approaches used by mason tenders to heat water, Capps identified significant inefficiencies that hindered production and increased costs.
-It was clear that the Water Hopper system was needed to help contractors reduce those costs and increase production.
+As a problem solver with an extensive background in masonry equipment, the originator of the Water Hopper, Mike Capps of 4U Manufacturing engineered the system while focusing on contractor benefits.
+To find the best solution Capps spent over three years in research and development, talking with numerous mason contractors and visiting job sites to witness the different approaches used by mason tenders to heat water.
+What he identified were significant inefficiencies which hindered production and increased costs.
+From the start it was clear the Water Hopper system was needed to help contractors reduce those costs and increase production.

-In cold weather climates mason tenders or laborers typically are required to be on site early, sometimes up to an hour ahead of the crew to heat water and prepare the first batch of mortar for the masons.
+In cold weather climates mason tenders or laborers are typically required to be on site early, sometimes up to an hour ahead of the crew to heat the water and prepare the first batch of mortar for the masons.
 The Extreme Water Hopper enables the mason tender to charge the first batch of mortar in the morning within five minutes of punching in and is ready to dispense heated water into the mixer for the second batch before the first mortar tub is loaded.
 The tender then needs only the last five minutes of the day to prepare for the following day.
 This equals a minimum labor savings of 30 minutes every day or roughly 10 hours every standard work week.